JesusArgueta/astrojs-event-template/README.md

 # Event Website Template built with Astro (3.0)

 This project is an event website template built using Astro 3.0 and TailwindCSS.
-It provides a modern, responsive design ideal for showcasing events, concerts, and festivals.
+It provides a modern, responsive design ideal for showcasing events, edicioness, and festivals.
 The template is easy to customize and deploy, making it a great starting point for any event-based web project.

 You can find this template available at [Astro Official Themes](https://portal.astro.build/themes/astroevent-landing-page/) page.